reubenstr/ElectroPup/README.md

 Due to a lower power consumption than estimated, a larger frame and longer legs can be created.
 A larger frame would support moving the knee motor to the hip area allowing the lower leg to be belt driven.
 The reduction of mass of the knee will increase center of mass stability and create smoother gaits.

-The carbon rods twist during the run gait which can be remedied by extending the rods through the hip plates and adding face / butt plates to limit twisting.
+The carbon rods twist during the run gait which can be greatly reduced by extending the rods through the hip plates and adding face / butt plates.

 # Questions